OBSTACLE SPORTS FREQUENTLY ASKED QUESTIONS

 The Athlete Advisory Council (AAC) is a standing committee of World OCR, made up of elite athletes, that provides opinion and advice on FISO policies that effect obstacle sports worldwide.
 The AAC may appoint athletes to FISO nominating committees, panels empowered to resolve grievances, and any committee that prepares, approves or implements programs regarding the selection of international championships, Olympic, and Continental Games team members.

 WHO ARE WE?

-FISO, the Fédération Internationale de Sports d’Obstacles exists to represent the needs of the athletes (the members of the national federations).
+World Obstacle, the Fédération Internationale de Sports d’Obstacles (FISO) exists to represent the needs of the athletes (the members of the national federations).
 It is a member-based, not-for-profit, independent, international organisation made up of volunteers.
 The President presides over all its activities, while the Congress and Executive Committee are responsible for taking the main decisions for the organisation.
 Member national federations represent the athletes in the FISO Congress and propose and vote on policies and rules for their benefit.

 HOW ARE THE ATHLETES REPRESENTED?

 Athletes are the members of the national federations and lead the committees, commissions, boards and executive branches.
 This is a democratic system by and for the athletes to represent their needs.

 The FISO Athletes’ Advisory Council (AAC) is a standing committee of the international federation that broadens communication between FISO and elite athletes and serves as a source of opinion and advice on FISO policies that effect obstacle sports worldwide.

 FISO facilitates safety, fairness and opportunities for athletes to compete at every level, including the FISO World Championships, World Series and Continental Championships.
 This includes international results and rankings, officials, training, rule enforcement, insurance services, coaching, training camps, event information, event services, news, education, adjudication and more.

 WHO ARE THE MEMBERS OF FISO?